ibrahimmkhalid/ultralytics/docs/en/integrations/jupyterlab.md

 3. Visualize and analyze model metrics using JupyterLab's plotting capabilities:

     ```python
-    from ultralytics.utils.plotting import plot_results
+    from sfdt_ibrahim.utils.plotting import plot_results

     plot_results(results.results_dict)
     ```

-4. Experiment with different model architectures and [export formats](../modes/export.md) to find the best balance of speed and [accuracy](https://www.ultralytics.com/glossary/accuracy) for your specific use case.
+4. Experiment with different model architectures and [export formats](../modes/export.md) to find the best balance of speed and [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy) for your specific use case.

 JupyterLab's interactive environment allows for quick iterations and real-time feedback, making it easier to optimize your YOLO11 models efficiently.